sergio11/passionfy/README.md

 Slides are built using the  template from [Previewed](https://previewed.app/template/AFC0B4CB).
 I extend my gratitude to them for their remarkable work and contribution.

+## ⚠️ Disclaimer

+**Passionfy** is an **educational and experimental project** developed for exploring and demonstrating modern iOS app development using **SwiftUI**.
+The primary goal of this project is to provide a polished example of how to create engaging, intuitive, and feature-rich applications for iOS 16 using Apple's SwiftUI framework.

+The name **"Passionfy"** and the logo were both generated as part of a **brainstorming session with AI**, and any resemblance to existing brands or services is purely coincidental.
+The app and its design are intended solely for **educational and personal development purposes**.
+It is not intended for commercial use or deployment in a production environment.

+This repository is intended to inspire developers, showcase SwiftUI’s capabilities, and provide hands-on experience with UI design, animations, and app architecture. **Passionfy** is not intended to offer real matchmaking services or manage user data in any production context.

 ## ✨ Features That Make Passionfy Unique